Amsterdam-Internships/Pole-Part-Segmentation/README.md

 * Determine whether the intensity and color values are going to be fed into the model in the training_ShapeNetPart (color_info, intensity_info) and in ./KPConv/utils/config.py.
 * Run the training_ShapeNetPart.py

+#### If you are runnning on our provided dataset: <br />

+* Copy the folders inside the 'data' folder to ./KPConv/Data
+* Modify the 'self.path' variable in the ShapenNetPart.py in the ./KPConv/datasets folder to read the point clouds from the Data folder
+* Determine whether the intensity and color values are going to be fed into the model in the training_ShapeNetPart (color_info, intensity_info) and in ./KPConv/utils/config.py.
+* Run the training_ShapeNetPart.py

 ## Performances